vignesh1507/Feel-flux/README.md

 Feel-flux is a **Sentiment Analysis** program written in **C++**.
 It reads positive, negative & neutral words from provided files and analyzes the sentiment of user input text, determining if the sentiment is **positive**, **negative**, or **neutral**.

 ## Features
-- **Sentiment Analysis** based on positive, negative and neutral word lists.
+- **Sentiment Analysis** is based on positive, negative, and neutral word lists.
 - Detects **negation words** to flip sentiment where appropriate.
 - Provides a **sentiment score** and **sentiment label** (Positive, Negative or Neutral).